rowanthorpe/rowanthorpe.github.io/_posts/2017-12-17-firefox-without-pulseaudio-in-debian.md

 slow/loaded computer.

-**NB:** I haven't set this up as a proper blog yet, so I apologise for the lack of a commenting system, etc. Email me (find my email address via my github profile @rowanthorpe) if you feel strongly about something, and I will add notes here (with attribution) if in your email you give me permission to do so.
+**NB:** I haven't set this up as a proper blog yet, so I apologise for the lack of a commenting system, etc. Email me (find my email address via my github profile @rowanthorpe) or DM me at [my twitter](https://twitter.com/rowanthorpe) if you feel strongly about something, and I will add notes here (with attribution) if in your email you give me permission to do so.

 [Go back to main page]({% link index.md %}).